Online platforms make plenty of moderation mistakes.

 We are yet to meet someone happy with how content moderation is done on social media.
 Content gets taken down unfairly.
 Content remains up despite being illegal or in violation of the platform's own guidelines.
 The rules are not the same for everyone: influential accounts appear to operate with near-immunity, while smaller users others are subject to moderation decisions that look inconsistent at best and arbitrary at worst.

-The EU's Digital Services Act evens the playing field for users in disputes with online platforms.
+The EU's Digital Services Act evens the playing field for users in disputes with online platforms by creating independent arbitration bodies.

 Platforms are both judge and party to all moderation decisions.
 As businesses, their interests do not lay in fairness and due process but in minimizing costs and trouble.
 Although national courts can theoretically step in and order a platform to fix mistakes, few people file a lawsuit over a tweet.

-The DSA (Article 21) changes this by creating special independent review bodies (quasi courts) that review moderation decisions and rule independently on each case brought to them.
-Platforms are heavily encouraged to abide by these bodies' decisions or face the risk of large fines.
+The DSA (Article 21) changes this by creating special independent review bodies that review moderation decisions and rule independently on each case brought to them.
+Platforms do not have obligations to listen to abide by those decisions but are heavily encouraged to do so.

 Vigilia can represent users in front of these arbitration bodies.